Formal modeling and verification of Peterson's algorithm

 • The value of turn[l] is the identifier of the last process that has reached level l (or 0 if no process has reached l so far).

-When a process enters level l, it is blocked until either another process enters level l, or all the other processes are at lower levels (wait instruction in the algorithm above).
+When a process enters level l, it is blocked until either another process enters level l, or all the other processes are at lower levels (cf. wait instruction in the algorithm above).
 Hence, one process among all those at level l is blocked there, whereas all the other processes at level l move up.
 As a result, there is at most one process that exits each level.
 In particular, at most one process can exit level N-1 and enter the critical section.
-Therefore, the turn variables ensure mutual exclusion.
+Thus the role of the variable turn is to ensure mutual exclusion.

 The level variables are used to ensure progress.
 The process at the highest level can go to the next level (or enter the critical section) even if it is the last process at this level.
 Observe that this is crucial to ensure progress if less that N processes actually try to enter the critical section.

-1. Write a PlusCal model of this algorithm where each line is modelled as an atomic instruction.
+1. Translate the pseudo-code above into a PlusCal model where each line is modelled as an atomic instruction.

 2. Check that your model satisfies the invariant Mutex as well as absence of deadlocks